 “Drys is showering.
 Their wings were in a state,” Roman answered.
 “I was about to go buy supplies for their journey, while we wait.”

 “You shouldn’t go anywhere,” Ivey said.
-“You’re hurt and wet, and you need to take it easy.
-Just tell me what I need to buy, and I’ll go.”
+“You’re hurt and wet, and you shouldn’t be out-and-about after the stunt you pulled.
+Tell me what I need to buy, and I’ll go.”

 “I’ll go with,” Dinara offered.
 She was having a hard time looking at Roman.